Ich73/TranslationToolkit/README.md

 This script is used to copy all edited game files to a folder that matches the file structure of an extracted `.cia` or `.3ds` file.
 You can use this to either copy it to your extracted game to create a patched `.cia` or `.3ds` file, or use the [S](#send-via-ftp-s) script to send the files to your 3DS so [Luma](https://github.com/LumaTeam/Luma3DS) can patch them.

 The script requires you to specify a single language (e.g.`EN`) or multiple languages (e.g. `DE,EN`) to distribute.
 If you specify multiple languages the translations of the first language are used whenever possible.
 The other languages are used when translations are missing.
 This works line-by-line for `.binJ` files (if `.patJ` files are found) and file-by-file for all other file types.
+Additionally you need to specify a version.
+If you choose the original version (`v1.0`) only those files are being distributed.
+If you chose an updated version (e.g. `v1.1`) the files from the original version and the updated files will be distributed.
+The third value is the directory you want the files to be distributed to.

 The script only overrides files with a different hash by default.
 The default original language is `JA`.